F5Bot alternative · Updated August 2026

 F5BotEaseClaw

-SourcesThree, and narrow: Reddit, Hacker News and Lobsters.Eleven: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn and the open web.
+SourcesThree, and narrow: Reddit, Hacker News and Lobsters.Twelve: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Trustpilot, Medium, LinkedIn and the open web.

 ScoringNone.
 Every keyword match is emailed to you at equal weight.A buying-intent score from 0 to 100 on each post.
 Only 40 and above surfaces, so tourists and vendors drop out.